 - ◆ Shingles is caused by the chicken-pox virus.
 It is a herpes virus, called herpes zoster.
 (It is quite distinct from genital herpes or herpes, which causes cold-sores).
-The virus remains in the nervous system of the body for many years, long after the chicken pox has cleared up. - ◆ The virus may suddenly flare up and attack a nerve or nerves in the skin in one part of the body.
-This may be due to reduced immunity as may happen in old age, because of illness or even stress.
-The nerve or nerves become inflamed causing pain and a rash.
-The pain and rash commonly occur in the chest, abdomen and sometimes on the face.
-The shingles rash can often leave scars. - You cannot catch shingles from someone with either shingles or chickenpox.
+The virus remains in the nervous system of the body for life, long after the chicken pox has cleared up. - ◆ The virus may suddenly flare up and attack the nerves for the skin in one part of the body.
+This is due to reduced immunity which becomes more likely as you age, during other infections, cancer HIV and with new drugs used for inflammatory conditions and organ transplantation.
+The nerve or nerves become inflamed which causes the pain and rash to occur in the chest, abdomen, arms and legs and sometimes on the neck and in the face. - You cannot catch shingles from someone with either shingles or chickenpox.
 BUT you can catch chickenpox from someone with shingles.